facelessuser/coloraide/docs/src/markdown/gamut.md

 current color.
 The intersection along this path with the RGB gamut surface is then found.
 If the achromatic color exceeds the maximum or minimum lightness of the gamut, the respective maximum or minimum achromatic color is returned.

-/// note | Ray Trace Algorithm
+> [!note] Ray Trace Algorithm
-The ray trace algorithm is based on the [slab method](https://en.wikipedia.org/wiki/Slab_method).
-The intersection that is selected is the first one encountered when following the ray from the origin point in the direction of the specified end point.
+> The ray trace algorithm is based on the [slab method](https://en.wikipedia.org/wiki/Slab_method).
+The intersection
+> that is selected is the first one encountered when following the ray from the origin point in the direction of the
-///
+> specified end point.

 The intersection of the line and the gamut surface represents an approximation of the most saturated color for that lightness and hue, but because the RGB space is not perceptual, the initial approximation is likely to be off because